naufalahnaf17/pytorch-cv-project/README.md

 ## Todo List
 - [x] Fine tune resnet-50 on the cats and dogs dataset
   - [x] Create inference with opencv and onnxruntime (python)
-  - [ ] Create inference with node.js and onnxruntime-node
+  - [x] Create inference with next.js and onnxruntime-web
   - [ ] Create Inference with kotlin
 - [x] Fine tune vit-base-224 on the plant species dataset
   - [x] Create inference with opencv and onnxruntime (python)
-  - [ ] Create inference with node.js and onnxruntime-node
+  - [ ] Create inference with next.js and onnxruntime-web
   - [ ] Create Inference with kotlin
 - [x] Fine tune Faster-RCNN on the manga text detection dataset
   - [x] Create inference with opencv and onnxruntime (python)
-  - [ ] Create inference with node.js and onnxruntime-node
+  - [ ] Create inference with next.js and onnxruntime-web
 - [x] Fine tune YOLO-V10 on the facemask dataset
   - [x] Create inference with opencv and onnxruntime (python)
-  - [ ] Create inference with node.js and onnxruntime-node
+  - [ ] Create inference with next.js and onnxruntime-web
   - [ ] Create Inference with kotlin and run with input uint8